-And beyond the fringes of the Kuiper belt is the Oort Cloud.
+Beyond the fringes of the Kuiper Belt is the Oort Cloud.
 This giant spherical shell surrounds our solar system.
 It has never been directly observed, but its existence is predicted based on mathematical models and observations of comets that likely originate there.

-The Oort Cloud is made of icy pieces of space debris the sizes of mountains and sometimes larger, orbiting our Sun as far as 1.6 light years away.
+The Oort Cloud is made of icy pieces of space debris - some bigger than mountains – orbiting our Sun as far as 1.6 light-years away.
 This shell of material is thick, extending from 5,000 astronomical units to 100,000 astronomical units.
 One astronomical unit (or AU) is the distance from the Sun to Earth, or about 93 million miles (150 million kilometers).
 The Oort Cloud is the boundary of the Sun's gravitational influence, where orbiting objects can turn around and return closer to our Sun.

-Two NASA spacecraft, launched in 1977, have crossed the termination shock: Voyager 1 in 2004 and Voyager 2 in 2007.
+Two NASA spacecraft launched in 1977 have crossed the termination shock: Voyager 1 in 2004 and Voyager 2 in 2007.
+Voyager 1 went interstellar in 2012 and Voyager 2 joined it in 2018.
 But it will be many thousands of years before the two Voyagers exit the Oort Cloud.

 At the center, gravity pulled more and more material in.
-Eventually the pressure in the core was so great that hydrogen atoms began to combine and form helium, releasing a tremendous amount of energy.
-With that, our Sun was born, and it eventually amassed more than 99 percent of the available matter.
+Eventually, the pressure in the core was so great that hydrogen atoms began to combine and form helium, releasing a tremendous amount of energy.
+With that, our Sun was born, and it eventually amassed more than 99% of the available matter.

 The order and arrangement of the planets and other bodies in our solar system is due to the way the solar system formed.
-Nearest the Sun, only rocky material could withstand the heat when the solar system was young.
-For this reason, the first four planets – Mercury, Venus, Earth and Mars – are terrestrial planets.
-They're small with solid, rocky surfaces.
+Nearest to the Sun, only rocky material could withstand the heat when the solar system was young.
+For this reason, the first four planets – Mercury, Venus, Earth, and Mars – are terrestrial planets.
+They are all small with solid, rocky surfaces.

-Meanwhile, materials we are used to seeing as ice, liquid or gas settled in the outer regions of the young solar system.
-Gravity pulled these materials together, and that is where we find gas giants Jupiter and Saturn and ice giants Uranus and Neptune.
+Meanwhile, materials we are used to seeing as ice, liquid, or gas settled in the outer regions of the young solar system.
+Gravity pulled these materials together, and that is where we find gas giants Jupiter and Saturn, and the ice giants Uranus and Neptune.